 Grace is the slice of cake we didn’t even realize we wanted until it was offered.

 Grace is the sunshine that pierces the cloud of our sins.

-Grace is the blue ribbon at the end of a race we lost.
+Grace is like the blue ribbon at the end of a race we lost.

-Grace is finding waterfall when we were only looking for a stream.
+Grace is like finding waterfall when we were only looking for a stream.

 God’s grace comes along at the exact moment when we feel the least deserving.
 It isn’t held at bay until we get our act together.
 Because if it was, let’s face it, we would never get to experience it.

 And our Heavenly Father wants us to experience it.
 He wants it to flood our souls and replace our fears and our sins and our guilt with it so that we can truly know just how much we are loved by Him.